acorg/midtools/README.md

 For each position in a set of significant genome locations, get the base frequencies at the position and sort them.
 Plot a vertical bar for each location.
 This looks like a stacked bar chart.
-It shows sorted base frequencies though, not the actual bases.
+It shows sorted base frequencies, not the actual bases.
 The idea is to be able to look to see if there are many locations that have more than one base present in significant numbers.